How To Retire With No Money And Have A Good Life

 1. Use Social Security

-Without any savings for retirement, you can try to live mostly on Social Security.
+You can try to live mostly on Social Security without any retirement savings.
 On average, a monthly Social Security check is only $1500.
-This may be enough for you, but it might not be anywhere close to how much you are used to earning.
+This may be enough for you, but it might be far from what you are used to earning.

 2. Downsize Your Lifestyle

-Once you retire, you will not have the steady flow of income you are used to.
-Especially if you have no savings, this loss of income can catch you by surprise.
-One way that you can cope with this change is to downsize your lifestyle.
-Depending on your current lifestyle, you may need to downgrade quite a lot if you have no savings.
+Once you retire, you will not have the steady income you are used to.
+This loss of income can catch you by surprise, especially if you have no savings.
+One way to cope with this change is to downsize your lifestyle.
+Depending on your current lifestyle, you may need to downgrade much if you have no savings.

 3. Get A Roommate

-One specific way that you can downsize your lifestyle is to get a roommate.
-With a roommate, you won’t have to pay as much for a living.
-You might even like to have someone to help around with the chores and errands, which can be a good thing.
+One specific way to downsize your lifestyle is to get a roommate.
+You won’t have to pay as much with a roommate for a living.
+You might even like to have someone to help with the chores and errands, which can be a good thing.

-If you decide to get a roommate, make sure you diligently interview the person.
-You only want to share a home with individuals you trust and know are safe, especially when you’re of an older age.
+You can diligently interview the person if you decide to get a roommate.
+You only want to share a home with individuals you trust and know are safe, especially when you’re older.

 4. Work Part-Time

 If you retire without savings, it is an unfortunate fact that you will likely need to work part-time.
-Working part-time will help supplement your Social Security check so that you have enough money to live on.
+Working part-time will help supplement your Social Security check, giving you enough money to live on.
 Although working part-time might not be an ideal retirement choice, it can help you live comfortably.

-Not to mention, working part-time can be a great way to get out of the house and remain active.
-Especially if you select a part-time job that you love, it can be a huge asset to your life.
+Working part-time can also be a great way to leave the house and remain active.
+Especially if you select a part-time job that you love, it can be a massive asset to your life.

 You don’t have to have a terrible job.
 For example, you can work at a pet store if you love being around animals.
 This will make work more fun while getting you the supplemental income you need.